H&AWOA website © 2000 - 2012

 MNR web page click here

-March 25, 2011 - CFIA has expanded the
+CFIA has expanded the quarantined zones

-quarantined zones for EAB to include
+for EAB to include

-all of
+all of southern Ontario,

-, allowing the movement
+allowing the movement of all Ash materials

-of all Ash materials to pass freely between
+to pass freely between all the listed areas.

-for details see below.
+for details see below

-March 25th EAB Background - click here
+March 25th 2011 EAB Background - click here

 MAP of new regulated areas - all of Southern